 Background and Width

 You can set the background for your website to a solid color, pattern, or of an image of your choice.
 You may also want to set a maximum width for your website or disable this option to leave the width fluid.
-To control these settings, simply navigate to the 'DESIGN' menu and then visit 'Background and Width'.
+To control these settings, simply navigate to the 'DESIGN

 To change your website's maximum width, navigate to the website width section of the style menu and click the checkbox to enable the maximum width, then use the slider to set a maximum width in pixels.
 Alternatively, you may leave this option unchecked to have no maximum width, allowing a more fluid effect (this is useful for users with widescreen sizes).

 If you wish to have a margin on the left and right-hand sides of your pages, you can achieve this look by navigating to the website margin section of this style menu and using the slider to set a margin in pixel units.

 Base Font Style

 You can set a default font for your website by navigating to 'DESIGN

 ' and then 'Base Font Style